HackerSchool/hs-cli/README.md

    --help, -h                    show help
    --version, -v                 print the version
 ```

 # Configuration
-If configuration values are not provided as CLI options the program will first attempt to load them from the `--config` option and, after that, look for the environment variables and overwrite any options set by the configuration file.
-This way the order of preference is CLI args < environment variables < config file.
+If configuration values are not provided as CLI arguments the program will first attempt to load them from the `--config` option and, after that, look for the environment variables and overwrite any options set by the configuration file.
+This way the order of preference is CLI args > environment > configuration file.

 Example `config.yaml` file:
 ```yml